mjt320/OSIPI_CAPLEX/docs/qualityOfLife.md

 <b><font color=#FF0000>This feature is currently worked on.
 Your [feedback](https://forms.gle/dsfUEZx6P91rBwJe6){target="_blank"} would be greatly appreciated.</font></b>

 At the top of the webpage, you may find the `Search` bar allowing you to find resources within the website quickly.
+If you wish to find a table row by code, enclose the code using `""`, for example to find Gradient echo model you could search for `"M.SM1.001"`.

 !!! warning